 Furthermore, ‘schedule 1 bird species‘ receive extra legal protection with special penalties for offenders.
 Typical examples include Barn Owls (scientific name Tyto alba) and Kingfishers (scientific name Alcedo atthis).

-The penalty for each of the offences listed can result in an unlimited fine and up to six (6) months in prison.
+Note: The penalty for each of the offences listed can result in an unlimited fine and up to six (6) months in prison.

 Some of the most common human activities that can affect species of wild birds, especially during the breeding seasons, include: